mat-docs/Portal.Site/docs/developer/sqlrace/parameter-data-access.md

 * Samples that represents values as measured by the data logger will have data status `Sample`.
 * Data that are interpolated will have data status `Interpolated`.

+!!! warning

+    The length of `ParameterValues.Data` is not an indication of the amount of valid sample returned.
+Use `ParameterValues.SampleCount` to get the number of valid samples.

 ## Examples

 ### Getting Samples from a Historic Session